lsst-ts/ts_scheduler/docs/driver.rst

 The next step in the process is configuring the :ref:`prop_sec`.
 The procedure is designed to configure the current scheduler algorithm and does not consider or allow too much freedom in the process.
 To start with, there is one call to one of two different methods (``create_area_proposal`` or ``create_sequence_proposal``), for each proposal, depending on the proposal type (either General or Sequence), each using a different set of parameters.
+Right now this is one of the most critical parts on the development of the Driver-API.
+The main reason is that SOCS reads the configuration for each proposal and internally configures the proposals accordingly generating, for instance, a list of proposals and a list of fields per proposal.
+Then, the configuration is handled to the scheduler which should generate the same list of fields and so on.

-A more general approach would be to make a single call to a ``configure_proposals`` method responsible for setting up the entire process.
+Our approach to the Drive-API configuration will be to make a single call to a ``configure_proposals`` method responsible for setting up the entire process.
+Then, (S)OCS will get the required information about the configured proposals using the middleware communication.

-It is important to note that, the ``Proposals`` needs to be properly set for the scheduler to work.
+It is important to note that, for this process to work, the ``Proposals`` needs to be properly set by the Driver.

+.. _telemetry_sec:

 ---------------------
 Telemetry